-These Fact Sheets are a guide only and are no substitute for legal advice.
-To request free initial legal advice on an environmental or planning law issue, please visit edo.org.au.
+Disclaimer: This factsheet is a guide only and is designed to give readers a plain English overview of the law.
+It does not replace the need for professional legal advice in individual cases.
+To request free initial legal advice on a public interest environmental or planning law issue, please visit our website.